NovaHellfire/NovaHellfire/README.md

 - 💞️ I’m looking to collaborate on ...
 I dunno yet.
 I'm learning new things all the time.
 Maybe I'll change this when i figure it out lol.
 - 📫 How to reach me ... my email is mahalai.mp@gmail.com.
 Call me, beep me, if you wanna reach me ;)
 - 😄 Pronouns: ...I'm a she/her, or even a they.
 Don't sweat it.
 - ⚡ Fun fact: ... we share 97% of the same kind of atoms as the galaxy.
 That means we're all itty bitty teeny tiny stars.
-Pretty cool huh ;)
+Pretty cool huh? ;)

 <!---
 NovaHellfire/NovaHellfire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.